thedynamiclinker/ld/business/The Internet.md

 - This news about Elon and Doge is nuts.
 What do you guys think?

-- This table is now a poker game.
-Loser buys the next round.
+- Bored.
+This table is now a poker game.
+Beat me and I'll buy your next drink.

 The content of the posts is up to the customers, and is limited only by their creativity and by a few common sense moderation rules.